-The Forest Lawn Heritage Foundation, Inc., is a 501(c)3 organization established in 1992 to assure the preservation and restoration of Forest Lawn’s historically significant buildings, landmarks, landscape, and archives, as well as the stories they tell for Western New York, the nation and the world.
+The Forest Lawn Heritage Foundation, Inc., is a charitable 501(c)3 organization established in 1992 to assure the ongoing preservation and care of Forest Lawn’s historically significant buildings, landmarks, arboretum and landscape, and the Margaret L. Wendt Archive and Resource Center.
+In 2024, this charitable mission was expanded to be inclusive of all fourteen cemeteries that comprise the Forest Lawn Cemetery Group across Western New York.

-The Foundation also helps educate teachers, students and the public about the vast cultural, historical, and natural resources you’ll find at Forest Lawn.
-We offer tours, workshops, lectures, theatrical performances and exhibitions that highlight Forest Lawn’s rich history, and remarkable natural & man-made beauty.
+The Foundation also helps educate teachers, students and the public about the vast cultural, historical, and natural resources within the cemeteries of the Forest Lawn Group.
+We offer tours, workshops, lectures, theatrical performances and exhibitions that highlight Forest Lawn’s rich history, art, architecture, landscapes and preservation efforts.

 We are gratefully accepting tax-deductible donations.